-This unit will introduce students to the fundamental components of canine handling, training and behaviour management.
-Domestication, breed development and modern day uses of canine breeds will also be explored.
-Hereditary and genetic influences on canine anatomy, behaviour, health and mental wellbeing will be considered in conjunction with available canine therapies.
-To promote paramount physical and mental wellbeing during canine therapy sessions, a behavioural management plan will be produced to allow an owner to implement the successful rehabilitation of maladaptive or fear based canine behaviour/s.
-This will involve behavioural diagnostics, reading and interpreting canine body language and implementing training techniques in order to monitor patterns and changes to behaviours.
-Upon unit completion the students will be expected to demonstrate safe and effective working practices around a range of canine types/breeds; including removal from kennels, correct equipment identification and application, creation of valid risk assessments.
-Students must also work competently at industry pace whilst abiding by health and safety practices at all times.
+The number of dogs in the UK has risen to nearly 9 million in 2019 according to estimates by the Pet Food Manufacturers Association.
+The desire for breeds with exaggerated anatomical features and/or genetic behavioural drives has subsequently fueled the demand for veterinary, remedial and behavioural therapy.
+This unit will therefore introduce students to canine handling, training and behaviour management.
+Hereditary and genetic influences on canine anatomy, behaviour, health and mental wellbeing will be considered in conjunction with canine therapies.
+To promote wellbeing during canine therapy sessions, a case study will be analysed to allow the student to understand behavioural development and how to manage behaviour conducive to therapy and aid prevention of maladaptive or fear based behaviour.
+This will involve behavioural diagnosis, reading and interpreting canine body language and implementing basic behaviour management and training techniques.
+Upon unit completion the students will be expected to demonstrated safe and effective working practices around a range of dog types/breeds; including assessment of behaviour and risks.